MICENDALE/Decision_Tree_Classifier/README.md

 We have 188 observations for testing purposes.
 Now for the exciting part, let's train our model and see how it performs in classifying malignant breast cancer cases.

 ## Decision tree classifier
 First, import the *decisiontreeclassifer* algorithm.
-Here you can set differet stopping criteria to prevent the tree from becoming bulky.
+For 'best feature' determination, **gini impurity** will be reported which is a measure of how often a randomly chosen attribute is misclassified.Here you may also set differet stopping criteria to prevent the tree from becoming bulky.
 In this case, the *ccp_alpha* library is used to perform pruning.
 You can read more [here](https://scikit-learn.org/stable/auto_examples/tree/plot_cost_complexity_pruning.html#sphx-glr-auto-examples-tree-plot-cost-complexity-pruning-py)

 ```python
 from sklearn.tree import DecisionTreeClassifier